lmmsma/LRd-code/README.md

 fp_compile.m: Compiles the fixed points found by fixedpt_search.m into a matrix.

 fp_plot.m: Plots the fixed points found in the matrix created by fp_compile.m by their individual variables vs BCL

+jacobian_cd.m: Compute central-difference approximation to Jacobian.

+computejacobians.m: Compute one Jacobian per BCL (call jacobian_cd from within a loop).

+diffjac_mod.m: Commented out one line that echoed a quantity to the screen.